 - Gray wolves live about 8 years in the wild and 13 years when being protected (not in captivity)

 Coyotes are a subspecies of wolves but typically are not thought of as actual wolves.
 Coyotes are extremely intelligent and clever and are often portrayed as sly in folklore.
-When you look at the picture of the coyotes above you can see that often times red wolves are mistaken for coyotes by hunters, which is a factor in the red wolf’s dwindling numbers.
+When you look at a picture of coyotes, you can see that oftentimes times red wolves are mistaken for coyotes by hunters, which is a factor in the red wolf’s dwindling numbers.

 Now that you know about the species of wolves let’s talk about wolf pups.